I jumped on the bandwagon and made my own minimalistic DIY embroidery hoop wreath in just a few minutes!

 I decided to sorta combine those two wreaths into one.
 Use the minimalistic feel of the gold hoop wreath combined with an old frame like the greenery wreath!

-*This post contains affiliate links.
-Please see my full disclosure policy for more details*
+This post contains affiliate links.
+Please, click here to read my disclosure policy.

 Then, I wrapped the ribbon around the entire embroidery hoop twice and glued the edge to the hoop.

-I glued the lamb’s ear pieces on first slightly off-centered to the right.
-This hoop is small so you barely need any flowers at all.
+I glued the lamb’s ear pieces on first, slightly off-centered to the right.
+This hoop is small, so you barely need any flowers at all.

 Last, I glued the two mini roses on top of the lamb’s ear!